geist-2501/crete/README.md

 ```

+## Installation

+Crete is not released for public use yet, and is not available of PyPI.

+## Introduction

 Crete is a CLI for RL training.
 Named after the island that Talos, the first AI in human mythology, walked upon.